Walking with the OG Sun King - Love, light, and rebellion in the fleeting art of Akhenaten and Nefertiti.

 Between Love and Propaganda

 But propaganda or not, it works - even 3.000 years later in a completely different setting.
 The gestures are too tender, the details too alive, to feel like pure politics.
 You recognize the glance of one partner toward another, the reach of a child for her mother’s hand.
-It’s human.
+It’s human, at least to the eye of a 21st-century beholder.

 References: